rolandtoth/AdminOnSteroids/README.md

 - **One-line sidebar submenus (only with sbAutoHide)**: if AutoHideSidebar setting is on, using this will force the sidebar submenu items to be in one row (the sidebar width will grow)
 - **Center login form**: align login page items to center
 - **Move notice close buttons to the left**: put the close button of the notice message to the left for easier access

+###ScrollFix

+*Prevent page jump when scrollbar appears*

+Disable page jump and elements repositioning when the height of the page changes and the scrollbar appears or disappears.